openoms/lightning-node-management/README.md

 ## On-chain bitcoin fees
-- Opening or closing a Lightning channel is an on-chain bitcoin transaction with the same rules applied.
+- Opening or closing a Lightning channel is an on-chain bitcoin transaction (settled on the blockchain)
 - The confirmation time depends on the state of the bitcoin mempool (<https://jochen-hoenicke.de/queue/#0,24h>) and the sats/byte fee used (<https://bitcoinfees.earn.com/>).
 - Check <https://whatthefee.io/> for the current estimation of confirmation time/fee.
 - Use a custom fee and choose the lowest number with a good chance for an acceptable confirmation time.